Help

 Audio streaming relies on buffers to account for fluctuating network conditions which could cause audio to skip or pause.
 Buffers help smooth over short interruptions by building up a backlog of audio.

-By default, AirPlay® uses approximately 1.75 seconds of buffering, meaning it takes this long from the audio being sent, to it being played by the receiving device.
-This is why there is (sometimes) a delay between an event on the sending device, and its effects being heard on the receiving device, known as its latency.
+By default, AirPlay® uses approximately 1.75 seconds of buffering, meaning it takes this long for the audio to be played by the receiving device.
+This is why there is (sometimes) a delay between an event on the sending device and its effects being heard on the receiving device, known as its latency.

 Unlike many AirPlay® receivers, you can change the size of this buffer, which trades decreased latency for an increase in susceptibility to bad network connectivity.
 In practice, if you only require audio streaming, the buffer can be very small.
 For audio played alongside video, the buffer size will also influence its synchronization.